delano/delano.github.com/thoughts/out-of-band-surprises.md

 Out-of-band surprises are different.
 They're difficult or impossible to imagine where or when they'll appear. *You can't expect them*.
 Maybe instead of a restaurant, there's a bigger opportunity in importing and distributing that key ingredient.
 Or maybe after talking to suppliers and potential customers, you found a better business for your niche in catering.
 Or delivery services.
 Or maybe you became an expert in point-of-sale devices.
 Or maybe you invented a new tomato.
 Or a more efficient way to clean a dishwasher.
 Who knows?

-And that's the difference between a startup and the average new business: in a startup, the focus is on finding and chasing the out-of-band surprises rather than executing and managing a pre-determined business plan.
+And that's the difference between a startup and the average new business: in a startup, the focus is on finding and chasing the out-of-band surprises rather than executing and managing a pre-ordained business plan.

 So go out and find those surprises.